matt793/HotText_App/README.md

 ![Example](HotKey2.PNG "Example")

 ## HotTalk
 HotTalk.py is the main script.
 The needed pip module to import to your computer is: `pip install keyboard`.
-Type this into Powershell after Python3 is installed.
+Type this into PowerShell after Python3 is installed.

 ![Example](Pip_Command.PNG "Example")